 Once it reaches the Moon, the spacecraft will connect with the lunar gateway, a small spaceship that will be orbiting the Moon.
 The gateway is already under construction, although NASA predicts it won't be fully completed until 2026.
 A lot rests on whether the power and propulsion element of the gateway can be completed pre-2025, the agency says.

 The element is a solar electric propulsion spacecraft.
 It will serve as a mobile command and service module, enabling communications between human and robotic expeditions to the lunar surface and ground control here on Earth.

 The gateway will also allow astronauts to have access to different areas on the lunar terrain, including the Moon's South Pole.

-And unlike the Apollo missions, this time when humans land on the Moon, they plan to stay a while.
-Ultimately the Artemis program wants to set up a sustainable presence of astronauts on the Moon, sending a crew up to the lunar surface every year.
+And unlike the Apollo missions, this time when humans land on the Moon, they plan on being frequent lunar flyers.
+Ultimately the Artemis program wants to set up a sustainable presence of astronauts on the Moon, sending a crew up to the lunar surface once every year.

 And to do that, the agency needs a rolling supply of astronauts.
 Do you have what it takes to join the mission?
 Find out what two qualities you really need to make it onto NASA's list of candidate astronauts here.

 This article was originally published on